frederic-perez/AmE-dictionary/data/dictionary.md

 __okra gumbo__
 __okra__ _n_ :two::hammer:
 __old as the hills__ _idiom_ Someone who is very old.
-__Old Dominion__ _n_ :two: A reference to the Colony of Virginia, which became the "Dominion of Virginia."
+__Old Dominion__ _n_ :two: A reference to the Colony of Virginia, which became the “Dominion of Virginia.”
 __old hat__
 __Old Hickory bat__
 __old maid__ _idiom_ An old woman who has never been married or has never had a sexual relationship.